Wizzard72/mirobot-miio-server/README.md

 # mirobot-miio-server

-Docker container with server for [domoticz-mirobot-plugin](https://github.com/Wizzard72/mirobot-miio-server)
+Docker container with server for [domoticz-mirobot-plugin](https://github.com/Wizzard72/mirobot-miio-server).
+Tested on a Raspberry Pi 4.

 ## How to use
 **Compile docker image**